Gay Shame

 Gay Shame is a movement from within the queer communities described as a radical alternative to gay mainstreaming.
 The movement directly posits an alternative view of gay pride events and activities which have become increasingly commercialized with corporate sponsors as well as the adoption of more sanitized, mainstream agendas to avoid offending supporters and sponsors.
-The Gay Shame movement has grown to embrace radical expression, counter-cultural ideologies, and avant-garde arts and artists.
+The Gay Shame movement has grown to embrace radical expression, counter-cultural ideologies, and avant-garde art.

 Background

 Gay Shame was created as a protest of (and named in opposition to) the over-commercialization of the gay pride events.
 Members attack "queer assimilation" into what they perceive as oppressive societal structures.
 As such, its members disagree with the legalization of same-sex marriage, stating that:

 What we are calling for is an abolishment of State sanctioned coupling in either the hetero or homo incarnation.
 We are against any institution that perpetuates the further exploitation of some people for the benefit of others.
 Why do the fundamental necessities marriage may provide for some (like healthcare) have to be wedded to the State sanctioned ritual of terror known as marriage? […] Gay marriage and voting are symbolic gestures that reinforce structures while claiming to reconfigure them.